Why Does Jelly Jiggle During Cooking?

 Fun Facts

-• The 'jiggle test' is a real quality control method in food manufacturing where machines measure the amplitude and frequency of a gel's wobble to ensure consistency.
+• The 'jiggle test' is an industry-standard method where high-speed cameras measure the resonance frequency of a gel to ensure consistent quality in mass-produced food products.

 Did You Know?